Management Promotion of Fair Operating Practices

 Initiatives Related to Patient Organizations

 First, it is important for corporate activities to be based on a high level of ethical standards and mutual understanding with respect for the independence of patient organizations.
 On that basis, to secure a broad understanding from society regarding our contribution to the activities and development of patient organizations, in April 2013, we formulated our guidelines for transparency in relationships with patient organizations.
-Since fiscal 2013, information regarding the funds and labor provided to these patient organizations is disclosed on the Company’s website.
+Since fiscal 2013, information regarding the funds and labor provisions and rewards to these patient organizations are disclosed on the Company’s website.

 Initiatives to Prevent Bribery and Corruption